ruozzy66/Pinecone-Assistant/README.md

 # Pinecone Assistant Chat (Twilight Imperium IV Edition Rules Bot)

-A modern web-based chatbot interface for interacting with Pinecone's AI assistant, specifically designed for answering questions about Twilight Imperium 4 rules.
+A modern web-based chatbot interface for interacting with Pinecone's AI assistant.
+I connected it to Twilight Imperium IV Edition board game rules knowledge base, but you can create your own knoledge base using Pinecone Assistant.

 ## 🌟 Features